 The last 21 days (or so) of weather determine the current climbing or skiing conditions.
 Do you know what that weather was?
 Make an effort to follow the weather for three weeks before you travel to a new zone to climb or ski.
 I always spend time trying to understand the past weather before worrying about the next three to five days of forecasted weather.
 A good way to understand conditions is to talk to an active local.

 Be Cognizant of the Unknown

 What you don’t know will kill you.

-The mountain environment is simply too complex to know everything about it.
+The mountain environment is simply too complex for you to know everything about it.
 It’s too dynamic.
 But the things you don’t know are also the things that are most likely to kill you.
 So name them, call them out.
 Cornices: don’t know how big they are but know they’re there.
-Snowfield half-way up: Don’t know how stable that snow-slope is, but better allow time to do a check and evaluate it’s stability.
-Anchors: Don’t know where to set up the belays, so I’ll need time to find the best spot.
-And maybe bringing that extra 2 pitons is worth the weight given what we don’t know.
-And so on…
+Snowfield halfway up: don’t know how stable that snow slope is, but better allow time to do a check and evaluate its stability.
+Anchors: don’t know where to set up the belays, so budget time to find the best spot.
+And maybe bringing those extra two pitons is worth the weight given the unknowns.
+The list goes on.

 Have this discussion with you partner constantly.
 It usually is quite quick, but say it out loud.
 You’ll be safer for it.

 Tell someone where you’re going and when you’ll be back.
 Furthermore, I believe it is now our responsibility to carry a rescue communications device.
 These days, no matter how remote you go, if you disappear, someone will come looking for you.
 Don’t needlessly put search and rescue personnel at risk by being invisible.
 Make their jobs as easy as possible.
 Yes, it costs money and adds grams to your kit.
 The Garmin inReach Mini weights 100 grams (3.5 ounces) and costs around $350 plus a subscription.
 But you’d feel horrible if someone searching for you was injured or killed because they couldn’t easily find you.